 - Giving a massage could help a baby to relax.

-- If you sense that the baby shakes their head as a way to throw tantrums, then do not cave-in to their demands.
-It could make them stop the behavior.
+- If you sense that the baby shakes their head as a way to throw tantrums, then do not give in to their demands.
+As soon as attentin is given (iven negative attention) it enhances the behavior.

 When did your baby start to move their head?
 Let us know your experiences in the comment section below.